Tea Gardens - Inspiration to the World

 Japanese Way of Life

 The underlying foundations for a Japanese tea garden are the essential belief and cultural understanding that man and nature are one.
 The philosophy of the tea garden is to inspire a cognitive and emotive response within the viewer, creating a scene in the viewer's mind.

 While some places make you feel tense or drained, other places will bring you a feeling of relaxation or renewed energy.
 That’s because our physical surrounding has a little known but powerful influence on us.
 Drinking tea alone or with a friend in a garden is symbolic of achieving tranquility and calmness within as well as without.

 English Way of Life

 Historically, English tea gardens were revered, like the Asian heritage, as a place to reflect, relax and inspire from a long day of work.
 In the 1730s, tea gardens were opened all over England with tea being served every afternoon and then dancing in the gardens.
 It was like a garden party.
 The idea of a tea dance blossomed and tea dances still remain fashionable today.
 Yet, the English, as a custom today, is known for drinking cups of tea throughout the day.

 Visit a Local Tea Garden

 The only way to understand the ritual of being in a tea garden is to visit one.
 You can spend the afternoon sipping tea and walking around the garden, enjoying the atmosphere, following the path you yearn, arriving at the pond or near the statues.
-You experience the setting fully and see if going through this ritual is beneficial.
+Once you experience the setting fully, ask yourself and your companion if going through this ritual is beneficial.
 Does it relax you?
 Inspire you?

 If you are moved in a positive way, then perhaps you might want to periodically return and even share the experience with family and friends.